Anshupriya2694/ML-in-Production/README.md

 This case study demonstrates how to manage cases where classes of data are not separable by a linear line.
 A custom PyTorch neural network used for classifying data is trained and deployed.
 The pytorch model classifies "moon data" (2-dimensional data whose classes are distributed to look a bit like moons in 2D space).

+#### Case Study 4 - Time Series Forecasting

+This case demonstrates how to train SageMaker's DeepAR model for forecasting predictions over time.
+Time-series forecasting is an active area of research because a good forecasting algorithm often takes in a number of different features and accounts for seasonal or repetitive patterns.

 #### Summary

 ![Machine Learning Framework](ML-Prod-Framework.png)